• Skip to primary navigation

 Brown butter has gained in popularity with chefs over the years, so more people are cooking and baking with it.
 This is a very good thing!
 It only takes a few minutes to make and you can store it in the refrigerator or freezer for later use.

 It can be used in sweet or savory preparations, so play around with it!
 It's fun to use it when you want to enhance a dish or recipe and make it a bit more sophisticated.
-It would be incredible used in this Strawberry Cornmeal Cake!
+It would be incredible used in this strawberry cake!

 plate of brown butter chocolate chip cookies with a glass of milk.